applanga/appium-example/Appium/README.md

 # Applanga Demo - Android Weather App

 # Intro
 The projects in this repo demonstrate how to use the Applanga Command Line Interface [ApplangaCLI](https://github.com/applanga/applanga-cli) in combination with Appium [Appium](http://appium.io/docs/en/about-appium/getting-started/) to automatically generate and upload screenshots to Applanga without the need to integrate any Applanga SDK to provide context to translators so they can produce better translations as well as for review and testing purposes.

 This project includes two sample apps both for iOS and Android that demonstrate Applanga's automatic localization and hiddenId generation, as well as automated screenshot uploads.
-You will find android app in appium-example/NoSdk/Android or iOS sample app at appium-example/NoSdk/iOS respectively.
+You will find android app in appium-example/NoSdk/Android or iOS sample app at appium-example/NoSdk/iOS respectively.We have a [Step by Step](#steps) guide section which can help getting your project's running.

 ### Using appium and applanga together